davahome/database/README.md

 [![Build Status](https://travis-ci.org/DavaHome/database.svg?branch=master)](https://travis-ci.org/DavaHome/database)

 davahome/database is a small php library which provides a very simple PDO based MySQL wrapper.
-Its main functionality is to provide some handy functionality to a basic PDO object.
+Its main functionality is to provide some additional functionality to the basic PDO object.

-The DavaHome\Database\MySQL class is directly derived from PDO and provides all of its methods.
+The `DavaHome\Database\MySQL` class is directly derived from PDO and provides all of its methods.
 There are some additional features like:

 - **PDO Statement Cache** (Reuse of PDO statements if the query hasn't changed)
 - **[Basic operations as methods](#basic-operation-methods)** (Like select, delete, and more)